Corecii/Roblox-Font-Map-Generator-CLI/README.md

 This work provides the ability to upload and use custom fonts in ROBLOX.
 It has been modified from M0RGOTH's work.

+The jar download is in final, if you don't want to build it yourself.

 Features:

 * Conflictless (no overlaps) fontmap generation.